ibm-cloud-docs/Cloudant/documents/design_documents.md

 include the `filter` parameter in the `_changes` query, providing the name of the filter to use.

-See the following example of a filter function applied to a `_changes` query by using HTTP:
+See the following example of a filter function that is applied to a `_changes` query by using HTTP:

 ```http
 POST $SERVICE_URL/$DATABASE/_changes?filter=$DDOC/$FILTER_FUNCTION HTTP/1.1